swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 work you must tell it which subcommand you want to use.
 Examples:

 ~~~
-bedtools intersect
+$ bedtools intersect
-bedtools merge
+$ bedtools merge
-bedtools subtract
+$ bedtools subtract
 ~~~
 {:class="in"}

+This should bring up the specific help text associated with each tool.

 bedtools "intersect"
 ====================

 The `intersect` command is the workhorse of the `bedtools` suite.
-It compares two BED/VCF/GFF files (or a BAM file and one of the aforementioned files) and identifies all the regions in the gemome where the features in the two files overlap (that is, share at least one base pair in common).
+It compares two BED/VCF/GFF files (or a BAM file and one of the aforementioned files) and identifies all the regions in the genome where the features in the two files overlap (that is, share at least one base pair in common).

 ![](http://bedtools.readthedocs.org/en/latest/_images/intersect-glyph.png)

 Default behavior
 ----------------
 By default, `intersect` reports the intervals that represent overlaps between your two files.
 To demonstrate, let's identify all of the CpG islands that overlap exons.
+For example, let's list the first five overlaps between CpG islands and exons.

 ~~~
-bedtools intersect -a cpg.bed -b exons.bed | head -5
+$ bedtools intersect -a cpg.bed -b exons.bed | head -5
 ~~~
 {:class="in"}
 ~~~